DeveloperCielo/developercielo.github.io/_i18n/en/_posts/3ds/2019-09-20-integracao-sdk-android.md

 For more details about the 3DS 2.0, see: [https://developercielo.github.io/en/manual/3ds](https://developercielo.github.io/en/manual/3ds)

+<aside class="warning">Warning: This SDK has been discontinued.
+We do not support the development and implementation of this SDK.</aside>

 # STEP 1.
 Access Token Request

 The solution is composed by the access token request via the API and authentication request via Java Script.